mrdonado/blog/_posts/2021-06-05-yin-and-yang.markdown

 ---
 layout: post
-title:  "The Yin and Yang of Software Development"
+title:  "The Yin and Yang of Software Development: Quality and Context"
 date:   2021-06-05
 category: software-quality startup product-development
 backgrounds: